 1. Does the Fourth Amendment protect students from searches by school officials?

 2. Under what circumstances, if any, can school officials search students or their belongings?
+Facts of the Case:

 T.L.O. was a fourteen-year-old; she was accused of smoking in the girls' bathroom of her high school.
 A principal at the school questioned her and searched her purse, yielding a bag of marijuana and other drug paraphernalia.
+Question:

 Did the search violate the Fourth and Fourteenth Amendments?
+Conclusion:

 No. Citing the peculiarities associated with searches on school grounds, the Court abandoned its requirement that searches be conducted only when a "probable cause" exists that an individual has violated the law.
 The Court used a less strict standard of "reasonableness" to conclude that the search did not violate the Constitution.
 The presence of rolling papers in the purse gave rise to a reasonable suspicion in the principal's mind that T.L.O. may have been carrying drugs, thus, justifying a more thorough search of the purse.